 9. Custom wedding invitations are the way to go.

 I know it’s an odd thing to bring up, but wedding invitations are a huge part of your wedding, and they don’t always get the attention that they deserve.
 In my instance, I didn’t even know that custom invitations were possible- nonetheless that they would be about the same cost as what “customizable” invitations were.
 The difference?
 Custom invitations are designed for your wedding and your wedding only- unique and one-of-a-kind.
-Unfortunately, but the time I found out about the amazingness of custom invitations, I didn’t have enough time to get them designed and printed- but I don’t want you to make the same mistake I did!
+Unfortunately, by the time I found out about the amazingness of custom invitations, I didn’t have enough time to get them designed and printed- but I don’t want you to make the same mistake I did!

 10. First looks are GOOD things.

 Seriously.
 I know I say it all the time, but I SO wish I had done a first look!
-I can’t tell you how badly I wanted to hug and kiss and talk to my husband when I saw him- but alas, I was walking down the aisle to him, and then we had 45 minutes of a full Catholic mass!
+I can’t tell you how badly I wanted to hug and kiss and talk to my husband when I saw him- but alas, I was walking down the aisle to him, and then we had 45 minutes of a full Catholic mass to sit through!
 Oh and let’s not forget that I ugly cried allllllll the way down the aisle.
 And then, when it was time for our portraits, it rained- and as a result, we have about 3 decent photos of the two of us on our wedding day.
 I mean really- why didn’t anyone tell me these things?!

-[Read more: ASK LAUREN: ON THE FENCE ABOUT A FIRST LOOK]
+Read more: ASK LAUREN: ON THE FENCE ABOUT A FIRST LOOK]

 Latest posts by Lauren (see all)